willymcallister/willymcallister.github.io/_articles/source-transformation.md

 </details>

 <details>
-    <summary>credit to the inventors</summary>
+    <summary>Credit the inventors.</summary>
-<p>Thévenin's theorem was independently derived in 1853 by German scientist Hermann von Helmholtz and thirty years later in 1883 by Léon Charles Thévenin, an electrical engineer with France's national Postes et Télégraphes Telecommunications (PTT).</p>
+<p>Thévenin's theorem was independently derived in 1853 by German scientist Hermann von Helmholtz and thirty years later in 1883 by Léon Charles Thévenin, an electrical engineer with France's national Postes et Télégraphes Telecommunications (PTT).
+Thévenin's name is attached to the idea.
+Don't feel bad, Helmholtz gets plenty of naming rights for other ideas in engineering.</p>

-<p>Norton's theorem was independently derived in 1926 by Siemens & Halske researcher Hans Ferdinand Mayer and Bell Labs engineer Edward Lawry Norton.
-Published the same month.</p>
+<p>Norton's theorem was independently derived in 1926 by researcher Hans Ferdinand Mayer of Siemens & Halske and Bell Labs engineer Edward Lawry Norton.
+They published the same month.</p>
 </details>